Samsung/tizen-docs/docs/platform/reference/mic/mic-faq.md

 # MIC Frequently Asked Questions

-**Q**: When creating an image, MIC shows "Error &lt;creator&gt;: URLGrabber error: http://www.example.com/latest/repos/oss/ia32/packages/repodata/repomd.xml".
+**Q**: When creating an image, MIC shows `Error <creator>: URLGrabber error: http://www.example.com/latest/repos/oss/ia32/packages/repodata/repomd.xml`.
 What does it mean?

 **A**: Your network can have some issues, or your proxy does not work.
 Try another proxy and check the network status.